nexusproject/TestSvgUtil/README.md

 > -/-

-* File have a tags and/or parmeters that will be ignored
+* SVG have a tags/attributes that will be ignored.

 > Result may not exactly match the original picture. <br/>
 > Some tags and/or attributes n, n, .. was ignored.

-* Invalid file
+* Invalid file.
+Broken xml or file are not SVG file.

 > Invalid file

 * Nothing can be imported

 > Nothing can be imported. <br/>
-> Tags and/or attributes n, n, .. was ignored.
+> Tags/attributes n, n, .. was ignored.

-* Empty content (space)

-> -/-

 * Path was compiled